 Engineers feel badly represented

-Marco Dadomo, press officer of the VDI, replied immediately last week and related to the accusations point by point.
-In an e-mail from the 04.01.2012 he writes:
+Marco Dadomo, spokesman for the VDI, responded promptly last week and commented on the allegations point by point.
+In a eMail from 04.01.2012 he writes:

 - The VDI represents the interests of its members and by no means the interests of Company.